3 Greek islands for people with disabilities

 - Getting around the Greek islands is not always easy for wheelchair users.
 Public transport is not perfectly developed, which means your best option is to have your own vehicle.

 On Ferryhopper, you can book cheap ferry tickets to the Greek islands.
-Check all the available crossings on our Map of Ferries, compare ferry companies to find journey amenities and accessibility features on our Ferry Operators page and book your trip with just a few clicks.
+Check all the available crossings on our Map of Ferries, compare ferry companies to find journey amenities and accessibility features, and book your trip hassle-free.